You are clearly considering entrepreneurship and becoming a private trader, great!

 Forget the difficult Y3 forms.
-We take care of setting up a business name for you.
+We take care of setting up a business ID for you.
 Easily, quickly and completely free of charge!

 Establishing a private trader has always been the most popular form of business among sole traders.
 And no wonder, because it is easy, fast and even completely free to set up private trader online today.
 Especially if you set it up through UKKO Private trader service.

 Being a sole trader brings other good benefits, such as:

 Establishing a private trader is quick and inexpensive: A business name is affordable to set up, no initial capital needs to be invested in it, and setting up costs nothing.
 Through us, you get a business ID immediately, and at the same time you save the hassle of filling out forms.
 If you want protection in your name or work in a licensed industry, for example, then you must also register with the Trade Register.
 Registration costs 60€ online and 115€ with paper form (2021).

 Easier to market and sell services: The private trader is suitable for all industries.
 For example, for household deductions, the employee must have a business ID.

 Possibility of single-entry bookkeeping: If the turnover is small, private traders can do single-entry bookkeeping.
 In practice, this means that income and expenses received from business transactions are recorded in the books.
 This is called payment-based bookkeeping because transactions are recorded according to when funds are transferred to the account or a payment is made in cash.
 Single-entry bookkeeping also does not require the preparation of financial statements.